OpenNTI/nti.leml/README.md

 UI Functionality:
 =================

+**Selecting and Editing**
-- Click a node to select it (border becomes red).
+1. Click a node to select it (border becomes red)
+2. Edit the properites on the sidebar
+3. Click anywhere on the canvas where the are no elements to unselect

+**Adding nodes**
+ - Drag from the toolbar and drop onto the canvas or
+ - Double click from the toolbar

+**Deleting nodes and edges**
+1. Click once to select
-- Right click a selected node to delete it.
+2. Then right click or shift click on a selected element to delete it

+**Drawing actions**
+1. Select a starting node
-- Right click another node to draw an arrow between them.
+2. Right click or shift click another node to draw between them

-- Click on the canvas to remove selection.
-- Right click on a selected edge to remove it.
+**Adding building blocks to a context**
+1. Add the context and building block to the canvas
+2. Select the context you want to add them to
-- Select a context, then right click nodes to add them to the context
+3. Right click or shift click the building block you want to add to the context

-**Drag and Drop Functionality**:
+**Remove building blocks from a context**
+1. Select the building block you want to remove
+2. Right click or shift click anywhere on empty canvas to move the building block out of the context to that point on the canvas

+**Adding favorite templates**
-- Drag and drop from the toolbar to the canvas.
+- Drag from the favorite template sidebar and drop onto the canvas or
+- Double click from the favorite template sidebar

 API Routes:
 ===========